Rayan-Alhomud/My_Resume/README.md

 Sections:

-About Me & Skills
+About Me & Skills,
-Education
+Education,
-Projects
+Projects,
-Certificates
+Certificates,
-Awards
+Awards.

 Built With: